-Physician Rule:

-- Question: Is it the custom among physicians to disclose the risk? - o Custom sets the standard as in regular professional negligence actions - o Criticized as paternalistic: (1) Should the physician decide what you know or think about?
+- Physician Rule:' - Question: Is it the custom among physicians to disclose the risk? - Custom sets the standard as in regular professional negligence actions - Criticized as paternalistic: (1) Should the physician decide what you know or think about?
 (2) Patients made not be able to decide what they need to know.

-Patient Rule:
+• Patient Rule:

-- Question: Is the undisclosed risk or alternative course of treatment material information? - o A risk is material if it would affect a patent's decision about the treatment - Two approaches for materiality - Objective: would a reasonable patient have cared about the risk? - Subjective: Would that particular patient in front of the doctor care about the risk? - o Growth of recognition of doctrine in late 1960s and 1970s - o No liability for failure to disclose risk where justified - Emergency - Patent requests non-disclosure
+- Question: Is the undisclosed risk or alternative course of treatment material information a reasonable patient would want to know? - A risk is material if it would affect a patent's decision about the treatment - Two approaches for materiality - Objective: would a reasonable patient have cared about the risk? - Subjective: Would that particular patient in front of the doctor care about the risk? - Growth of recognition of doctrine in late 1960s and 1970s - No liability for failure to disclose risk where in certain situations when justified - Emergency - Patent requests non-disclosure